UKCloud/documentation/articles/managed-operations/man-ref-sentinelone-datacollection.md

 title: Data collected by UKCloud's Anti-Virus as a Service
 description: Provides information about any customer data that may be collected when subscribed to UKCloud's Anti-Virus as a Service
 services: managed-operations
-author: Steve Dixon
+author: sdixon
-reviewer: Steve Dixon
+reviewer: sdixon
-lastreviewed: 27/07/2021
+lastreviewed: 29/07/2022
 toc_rootlink: Managed IT Operations
 toc_sub1: Anti-Virus as a Service
 toc_sub2: